 Your roof has a lot that it has to deal with, including wind, hail, snow, and more.
 Help it survive all the harsh elements by cleaning away the debris, which collects in the valleys of your roof and the gutters, on a regular basis.
 When the gutters get clogged, your drainage suffers, leading to leaks and rusting.
 The gutters themselves also get damaged when they’re clogged, often getting unfastened under the weight of debris and exposing the most vulnerable sections of your roof.

 As for the valleys of your roof, while you don’t have to worry about drainage there, you certainly have to worry about pooling rainwater and snow and ice, which could cause your roof to buckle.
 It could also lead to the growth of moss and mold as well as promote rotting in your roof.
+Regular maintenance is one of the best ways to maintain your roof.
+And, it will make it less likely you’ll need a roof repair or roof replacement.

 Remove Moss from Your Roof

 Moss is completely at home in a humid and wet climate.
-It also thrives on hard surfaces that are shaded from the sun.
+It also thrives on hard surfaces that are shaded by the sun.
 There are many places on your roof that fit the bill.
 One of the best ways to maintain your roof is to make sure there’s no moss growing on it.

 While moss doesn’t initially seem dangerous, it can compromise the integrity of your roof if left to grow unchecked.
 It can go under your shingles and grow, pushing up your shingles as it expands.
 The rainwater can then be able to get in, leak into your roof and cause the decking to rot.
 Shingles that are loose are also likely to be torn off in a strong wind.
 Asphalt shingles also get worn down by moss.